dpkgme/pipelines/README.md

-a plyaground to express my love for pipelines
+a playground to express my love for pipelines